awsdocs/aws-systems-manager-user-guide/doc_source/sysman-ssm-docs.md

 If you want to customize the steps and actions in a document, you can create your own\.
 The first time you use a document to perform an action on an instance, the system stores the document with your AWS account\.
 For more information about how to create an SSM document, see [Creating Systems Manager documents](create-ssm-doc.md)\.

 **Tagging a document**
 You can tag your documents to help you quickly identify one or more documents based on the tags you've assigned to them\.
 For example, you can tag documents for specific environments, departments, users, groups, or periods\.
 You can also restrict access to documents by creating an IAM policy that specifies the tags that a user or group can access\.
-For more information, see [Tagging SSM documents](sysman-ssm-docs-tagging.md)\.
+For more information, see [Tagging Systems Manager documents](tagging-documents.md)\.

 **Sharing a document**
 You can make your documents public or share them with specific AWS accounts\.
 Sharing documents between accounts can be useful if, for example, you want all of the EC2 instances that you supply to customers or employees to have the same configuration\.
 In addition to keeping applications or patches on the instances up\-to\-date, you might want to restrict customer instances from certain activities\.
 Or you might want to ensure that the instances used by employee accounts throughout your organization are granted access to specific internal resources\.
 For more information, see [Sharing SSM documents](ssm-sharing.md)\.